Tanisha Thomas: Television career

 In 2007, Thomas sent a casting tape to the casting directors of the Bad Girls Club, Thomas was chosen as one of the seven "bad girls" for the second season.
 The season took place in Los Angeles, during the season Thomas quickly became the fan favorite.
-Her most famous moment from the show came from Thomas banging pots and pans, yelling, "I ain't get no sleep cuz' of ya'll!
-Now ya'll not gonna get no sleep cuz' of me!", due to her fellow cast members keeping her awake late during the night.
+Her most famous moment from the show came from Thomas banging pots and pans, yelling, "I ain't get no sleep cuz' of y'all!
+Now y'all not gonna get no sleep cuz' of me!", due to her fellow cast members keeping her awake late during the night.
 In 2015 the pots and pans clip resurfaced on social media platform Vine, with the clip gaining over seven million views.
 It became a meme with fans remixing it in to real songs, most notably Fifth Harmony's Worth It.
 During the show, Thomas feuded with fellow cast member Jennavecia Russo, ultimately ending in Thomas and Russo getting in to a physical altercation due to Russo filling Thomas' juice with tabasco sauce.
 During the reunion special, Thomas almost got into a physical altercation with fellow cast member Lyric Greene, after Greene claimed Thomas was a cheeseburger away from being obese.

 In 2008, Thomas was a guest on The Tyra Banks Show, with the rest of her cast members from the Bad Girls Club.
 She also made a cameo appearance in an episode of Kathy Griffin: My Life on The D-List.
 In 2009, Thomas made a brief cameo in the third season of the Bad Girls Club, by pranking the new set of cast members pretending to be a replacement bad girl.

 In 2010, Thomas was a contestant on VH1's Celebrity Fit Club.
 Thomas was a part of the blue team alongside; High School Musical actress Kaycee Stroh, Britney Spears' ex-boyfriend Kevin Federline and Skid Row front man Sebastian Bach.
 The blue team won the competition, Thomas lost a total of 24lbs.
 Thomas co-hosted Bad Girls Club special, Bad Girls Club Top 10 OMG Moments 1-5, alongside season 1 cast member; Aimee Landi, season 3 cast member; Amber Meade and season 4 cast members; Florina Kaja and Natalie Nunn.

 In January 2011, Oxygen Network released OxygenLive!, an online talk show hosted by Thomas.
 Thomas attended the Bad Girls Club season 6: Hollywood reunion as a special guest alongside season 3 cast member; Amber Meade and season 5 cast member; Kristen Guinane.
 Thomas also made a guest appearance during a challenge on the first season of Bad Girls Club spin-off; Love Games: Bad Girls Need Love Too.
 Thomas became the official host for the second, third and fourth seasons of the show.
 Thomas also featured in Bad Girls Club special, Bad Girls Club: Flo Gets Married.